Skip to content

 Community Project

-This is an unofficial community project, independently developed to enhance Tauri development through AI assistance.
+This is an unofficial community project, independently developed to enhance Tauri® development through AI assistance.
+Please note that this project is not affiliated with, endorsed by, or sponsored by The Tauri Programme within the Commons Conservancy.

 What Is This?

-MCP Server for Tauri bridges AI assistants with your Tauri development environment via the Model Context Protocol.
-Control your entire dev workflow through natural language - run commands, edit configs, test UI, and debug issues.
+MCP Server for Tauri® bridges AI assistants with your Tauri development environment via the Model Context Protocol.
+Control your entire dev workflow through natural language - test UI, debug issues, monitor IPC calls, and inspect your app's state.

 Quick Start